MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 #### Your responsibilities

-The Azure monitoring services, Azure Monitor and Azure Security Center, can generate notifications or alerts when they detect anomalous activity.
+The Azure monitoring services, Azure Monitor and Microsoft Defender for Cloud, can generate notifications or alerts when they detect anomalous activity.
 Those alerts include context information such as severity, status, and activity time.

 As alerts are generated, have a remediation strategy and review progress.
-One way is to track the security score in Azure Security Center and compare that against historical results.
+One way is to track the security score in Microsoft Defender for Cloud and compare that against historical results.

-Centralize data in a single view by using SIEM solutions, such as Azure Sentinel.
+Centralize data in a single view by using SIEM solutions, such as Microsoft Sentinel.
 Integrating data can provide rich alert context.

 Alternatively, manually check the full log in your storage.
 For example, in Log Analytics, you can use a filtering capability based on type of the activity, content of the activity, or caller of the activity.